JRSaunders/Giraffe/README.md

      'me@mailprovider.co.uk,my_partner@theirmailprovider.co.uk'
 );
 ```
-**Put a route in place to get to an ajax controller**
+###Put a route in place to get to an ajax controller

-_Here is an example of how that ajax controller may look_
+Here is an example of how that ajax controller may look:

 ```
 namespace MyApp\Ajax;